 HealthyPhoton collaborated with China Agricultural University for agricultural NH3 pollution control

-Home - Industrial solutions - Applications - HealthyPhoton collaborated with China Agricultural University for agricultural NH3 pollution control
+Home - Carbon Asset Data Service - Applications - HealthyPhoton collaborated with China Agricultural University for agricultural NH3 pollution control

 "In developed countries, we believe that reducing ammonia (NH3) by more than 30% can limit the formation of particulate matter in the air," said Liu Xuejun, a professor at the College of Resources and Environmental Sciences of China Agricultural University.
 "In China, it is possible to reduce the farmland NH3 reduction by 50%."